Can’t decide between two of the biggest providers in the UK? Here’s how they compare, including what perks each has to offer, and how much they cost…

 Extras

-Go with BT and you’ll get access to a network of five million WiFi hotspots.
+Go with BT and you’ll get access to a network of five million Wi-Fi hotspots.
 This is a great perk for when you’re on the move and need to access the internet.
-Moreover, BT customers will also get £5 off when they add a mobile phone plan to their bundle.
+BT customers will also get exclusive discounts when they add an EE mobile plan to their bundle.

-TalkTalk extras include online security to add-on and a speed boost if you’re having problems with your internet.
+TalkTalk extras include an online security add-on, as well as a Wi-Fi extender kit to boost your speed if you’re having problems with your internet.

 Customer service